-St Vincent's Catholic Primary School is a 1 1⁄2 form entry primary school, catering for pupils aged 4-11 with a broad range of needs.
+St Vincent's Catholic Primary School is a small single form entry primary school, catering for pupils aged 4-11 with a broad range of needs.
 We are at the heart of our local community and are one of two schools that serve the Parish of St. Joseph's.